Ansible Automation Workshops¶

-The F5 Solution Sandbox provides a demo environment to get familiar with the solutions that F5 provides in security, performance, and visibility.
-Users can use this environment to try automation solutions, build demos and proof of concepts.
+The Ansible Automation Workshops provides a demo (Sandbox) environment to get familiar with various solutions.
+This includes F5 products in security, performance, and visibility.
+Users can use this environment to try F5 automation solutions, build demos and proof of concepts.
 Using the scenarios provided, users will be able to experience how F5 adds value and integrates into your build environment seamlessly.

-The F5 Solution Sandbox delivers a few common scenarios to help you learn more:
+The Ansible Automation Sandbox delivers a few common scenarios to help you learn more:

-- Virtaul server deployment with redirection of HTTP to HTTPS traffic to enforce secured connections
+- Virtual server deployment with redirection of HTTP to HTTPS traffic to enforce secured connections

 - An automated SSL certificate update scenario to manage key updates

 - Web server pool membership management as a server maintenance scenario

 - A Web Application Firewall policy management with URL and IP adress blocking scenario

 Best of all, these scenarios are powered with simple Ansible scripts that require zero knowledge of F5 configuration.

 - The Ansible Workshop Provisioner – powered by Ansible and delivered via Docker containers, this sets up the architecture and environment.
 The architecture is fairly simple which includes some key components such as a F5 BIG IP Virtual Edition instance, an Ansible node, and a pair of web servers.
 You can learn more about the provisioned components in the next page.